 Make sure you complete the important fields on both your Facebook Page and personal Profile.

-Top Page fields include:
+Top Page fields and sections include:

 Business information – phone, website, address (if a local business), “about” sections that are available based on the category you’ve chosen for your Page.